- Explore latest special offers & online deals from TUI

 The weather guide for Morocco shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 TUI deal finder

 The hottest time of year in Marrakech, Morocco is normally July.
 Expect maximum daytime temperatures to reach 36°C with very high heat and humidity.

-November is usually the wettest month in Marrakech, Morocco with 38mm on average.
-In November there are normally 6 days with some rain.
+In terms of rainfall, November is usually the wettest month in Marrakech, Morocco with 38mm on average.
+There are normally 6 days in November with some rain.